Can you use vinegar to get rid of rats?

-When using anti-bacterial sprays, or other equipment, you can add white vinegar to these products to add in a natural rat repellent.
+When using anti-bacterial sprays, or other equipment, you can add white vinegar to these products as a natural rat repellent.

 Not only will you be cleaning the area, but you will also be spreading the vinegar rat repellent to help keep them away.

 It would be best if you remembered that adding white vinegar to cleaning equipment will reduce the vinegar odor to be less effective than the other options on this page.

 Pour Vinegar In Nests

-This is an aggressive tactic, but one that you should absolutely do if you find a rat nest in your home!
+This is an aggressive tactic, but you should do it if you find a rat nest in your home!

 The instructions are pretty clear.
-Pour white vinegar onto a rat’s nest, leave it to soak in.
+Pour white vinegar onto a rat’s nest, leaving it to soak in.

 You should think about removing the rat nest too, but I prefer that the area is drenched in white vinegar before removing them.
 That way, they may be deterred from setting up a nest there again because the vinegar will soak into the local area.

 Rats also have burrows, which are underground tunnel systems that rats can live in.
 You could pour vinegar into the burrow before covering the entrance.